-The following notable points surfaced from user reactions:
+The following notable points surfaced from people reacting to the rumor:

 Skepticism Regarding Celebrity News